Telegram Channel Analytics: Track Performance Like a Pro

 - Member activity tracking

-- Message statistics
+- Message statistics and peak activity times

-- Engagement patterns
+- Engagement patterns over time

-- Works for groups and channels
+- Works for both groups and channels

 Popsters